RuPaul's DragCon UK: 2019–2020: Olympia Exhibition Centre

 During the annual entertainment convention RuPaul's DragCon NYC in September 2019, a third edition of the exhibition taking place in the United Kingdom was announced.
-The contestants from reality competition series RuPaul's Drag Race UK (2019), will appear alongside television personalities RuPaul and Michelle Visage.
+The contestants from the reality competition series RuPaul's Drag Race UK (2019) were announced to appear alongside television personalities RuPaul and Michelle Visage.
 This expansion led the American franchise to be often credited as mainstream media for its drag entertainment success, including in the United Kingdom.
 Tickets went on pre-sale on 10 September, followed by the general ticket sale three days later, via Ticketmaster.
-Two months later, various alumni contestants from the RuPaul's Drag Race franchise, notable locals Joseph Harwood, Harnaam Kaur, and the late internet personality Sophie Anderson of the Cock Destroyers are included in the lineup.
+Two months later, various alumni contestants from the RuPaul's Drag Race franchise, notable locals Joseph Harwood, Harnaam Kaur, and the late internet personality Sophie Anderson of the Cock Destroyers were included in the lineup.

 The convention took place on 18 January 2020 at the Olympia Exhibition Centre located in London, England.
-RuPaul and Visage had a ribbon-cutting ceremony and featured a pink carpet where drag performs gotten a chance to walk through the venue.
-Meanwhile, reports were made that many people were queuing outside the venue for approximately two hours.
+RuPaul and Visage had a ribbon-cutting ceremony and featured a pink carpet where drag performers had the opportunity to walk through the venue.
+Meanwhile, there were reports of many people queuing outside the venue for approximately two hours.
 Without any explanation, security personnel told ticket holders to come back the next day.
-This resulted many people demanding for refunds and compared the event to Fyre Festival and TanaCon on X (formerly Twitter).
-An official statement from the organizers explained the queue was stopped due to the venue's maximum capacity which raised "health and safety fears."
+This resulted in many people demanding refunds, comparing the event to Fyre Festival and TanaCon on X (formerly Twitter).
+An official statement from the organizers explained the queue was stopped due to the venue's maximum capacity, which raised "health and safety fears."

-The next day, the venue operated normally and refunds were issued for ticket holders.
-Many panel conferences featured the concert residency RuPaul's Drag Race Live!, webseries Fashion Photo RuView, and live audience podcast Sibling Rivalry; a play area was made available for a younger audience that included Drag Queen Story Hour.
-During the event, the founders of World of Wonder made an announcement of greenlighting two docuseries named God Shave the Queens (2020–2022) and an untitled Trinity the Tuck pagentry project.
-Singer-songwriters FKA Twigs and Matty Healy attended the convention in support for actress Denise Welch, who was an emcee for a panel.
+The next day, the venue operated normally and refunds were issued to ticket holders.
+Many panels featured the concert residency RuPaul's Drag Race Live!, webseries Fashion Photo RuView, and live audience podcast Sibling Rivalry; a play area was made available for younger attendees that included Drag Queen Story Hour.
+During the event, the World of Wonder founders announced they had greenlit two docuseries: God Shave the Queens (2020–2022), and an untitled Trinity the Tuck pageantry project.
+Singer-songwriters FKA Twigs and Matty Healy attended the convention in support of actress Denise Welch, who was an emcee for a panel.

-After its inaugural event, no further plans about their second installment was announced.
-Two months later, it was first reported by The Hollywood Reporter that its annual Los Angeles convention is cancelled amid the coronavirus outbreak in the United States.
+After its inaugural event, no further plans for a second installment were announced.
+Two months later, it was first reported by The Hollywood Reporter that its annual Los Angeles convention had been cancelled amid the coronavirus outbreak in the United States.
 The triad locations were combined into a two-day online event that was made available to stream through YouTube.